 The City Of Kalispell will pick

-up Christmas Trees beginning around January 2.
+up Christmas Trees beginning around January 2 (as usual there is nothing I - or anyone else - can find on their website).
 Place the trees at

 the street in the boulevard area.
 The city will either chip or